Microwaves

 Pros

-- Compact footprint works for smaller kitchens
+- Compact dimensions suit smaller kitchens and limited worktops

 Cons